 The Reason Hojicha Aromas Differ: It's Not the Tea Leaves, It's the Water

-you think, "It's the same tea leaves, but it doesn't have the same aroma as the store-bought kind"?
+When you drink hojicha, have you ever felt that "even though it's the same tea leaves, it doesn't have the same aroma as a tea shop"?

 You bought high-grade hojicha.